dialogic-godot/dialogic/README.md

 You can also install Dialogic using the **AssetLib** tab in the editor, but the version here will not be the latest one available since it takes some time for it to be approved.

 ## ⚠ IMPORTANT
 There has been some people having issues exporting their games.
-If you are having issues you can try to add `*.cgh` and `*.json` to your export settings [(image)](https://coppolaemilio.com/images/dialogic/exporting-2.png).
+If you are having issues you can try to add `*.cfg` and `*.json` to your export settings [(image)](https://coppolaemilio.com/images/dialogic/exporting-2.png).
 If it is not that, try having at least 1 theme in your project.
 If you still have issues, please [open an issue](https://github.com/coppolaemilio/dialogic/issues).

 ---